Rolling Hills, Alberta: Economy

 Rolling Hills’ primary industry is agriculture.
 Specialty crops grown in the area include dry edible beans, sugar beets, potatoes, seed canola and seed alfalfa.
 Cattle have always been a major part of the agricultural landscape in the Rolling Hills area.

 Education

-One school, serving kindergarten through grade 9, is located in Rolling Hills.
+One school, serving pre-kindergarten through grade 9, is located in Rolling Hills.
 After grade 9, students attend high school in Brooks, which is approximately 50 km northwest of Rolling Hills.